FAQs from Transfer Applicants

 Q: Where do I send transcripts or letters of recommendation?

-A: UCLA does not usually want letters of recommendation or transcripts for the admission selection process.
-Our review is based on self-reported information provided on the UC Application form.
-In the event that we would need anything like this from you during our selection process, we would request them from you specifically.
+A: UCLA does not require letters of recommendation or official transcripts during the admission selection process.
+Our review is based on the self-reported information provided on the UC Application.
+If additional information or materials are necessary, we will contact you directly with a specific request.

 Q: How do I sign up for my admission interview?

 A: Generally speaking, UCLA does not conduct interviews during the review process.
 Our decision is based on the self-reported information provided on the UC Application.
 Applicants to the School of Theater, Film and Television or School of Music may be asked to participate in an interview on an as-needed basis (e.g. if additional information is necessary).